lesiak/snippets-of-knowledge/AWS.md

 - [What are AWS Cost and Usage Reports?](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html)
   > The AWS Cost and Usage Reports (AWS CUR) contains the most comprehensive set of cost and usage data available.
 You can use Cost and Usage Reports to publish your AWS billing reports to an Amazon Simple Storage Service (Amazon S3) bucket that you own.
 You can receive reports that break down your costs by the hour, day, or month, by product or product resource, or by tags that you define yourself.
 AWS updates the report in your bucket once a day in comma-separated value (CSV) format.
 You can view the reports using spreadsheet software such as Microsoft Excel or Apache OpenOffice Calc, or access them from an application using the Amazon S3 API.
 - [Configuring AWS Budgets actions](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-controls.html)
+  > AWS Budgets is a tool that enables you to set custom cost and usage budgets.
+You can set your budget amount, and AWS provides you with estimated charges and forecasted costs for your AWS usage.
+Configuring the budgets in the Billing and Cost Management console is a recommended step.
+  >
+  > AWS Budgets can execute budget actions (like preventing additional resource provisioning) using an IAM role with the necessary permissions.
+  >
+  > Configuring alerts in AWS Budgets and linking a budget action to an IAM role for automatic prevention of additional resource provisioning is a correct and efficient way to manage costs.
 - [Reserved Instances and Savings Plans discount sharing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ri-turn-off.html)

 # Architecture & Design